 The origin of the term “vandalism” dates back to the time of The Great French Revolution.
 The first time the term in its modern meaning was used by the member of convention of the General States Abbé Grégoire in 1794, when he gave the “Lecture about the destructions created by vandalism, and the methods effective against it,” calling for the prevention of the elimination of monuments of art, using all necessary means including the army of the young French Republic.

-In 1846 the book by the Count de Montalamber was published, where the author reprobated destruction of catholic churches.
+In 1846 the book by the Count de Montalamber was published, where the author reprobated destruction

 In the XIX century, the word “vandalism” firmly became denotation of wanton destruction or damaging works of art, monuments of architecture, culture and so on.